MicrosoftDocs/sysinternals/sysinternals/downloads/autologon.md

 automatically.

 [!WARNING]
-Although the password is encrypted in the registry as an *LSA secret*, a user with administrative rights can easily retrieve and decrypt them.
+Although the password is encrypted in the registry as an *LSA secret*, a user with administrative rights can easily retrieve and decrypt it.
 (For more information see [Protecting the Automatic Logon Password](/windows/win32/secauthn/protecting-the-automatic-logon-password/) )

 *Autologon* is easy enough to use.
 Just run autologon.exe, fill in the